Special Programs

 CSSD has many engaging programs, including the California Cadet Corps.
 The Cadets, featured in the photo at left, earn academic credit while learning leadership skills and participating in outdoor adventure and survival training.
 For more about the CACC, browse the tab in the list below.

-Our Naviance Family Connection program uses a variety of interest and personality type surveys and research tolls to help you develop your chosen path:
+Our Naviance Family Connection program uses a variety of interest and personality type surveys and research tools to help you develop your chosen path:

 • Game Plan: Create targeted goals for after high school.